 - Go back to the Library folder and open the logs folder.
-Repeat the process, select and delete everything.
+Repeat the process, select and delete everything in that folder.

 - In the resulting dialog, type or copy and paste the following path. /library

 - The library folder at the root of your startup disk should open.
-Repeat the process for the caches and logs folders in this location, as well as in the library folder in the system folder at the root of your startup disk.
-The file path for this location is /system/library.
-Note: in the Library folder at the root of your startup disk, as well as the one in the System folder, you’ll be prompted to enter your administrator password to delete files, as these are system rather than user files.
+Repeat the process for the caches and logs folders in this location.
+Note: in the Library folder at the root of your startup disk, you’ll be prompted to authenticate to delete files, as these are system rather than user files.

 While you’re in the library folders, you can look for leftover files from apps you may have uninstalled.
-These files are found most commonly in the application support and preferences folders.
+These files are found most commonly in the, "Application Support," and, "Preferences," folders, although it is not uncommon to find small files spread throughout the Library folders.

 Caution: the library folder’s contain essential files needed for macOS to function.
 Therefore, only delete files if you know what they are and know you don’t need them.
 When you’re done, restart the computer and empty the trash.